jellison8640/site/docs/geog585.md

 ### Comparing Landscape Metrics and Clusters

-Now we'll just do a simple binary logistic regression to compare landscape metrics between our the decision to cluster or not.
+Now we'll just do some simple binary logistic regression to compare landscape metrics between our the decision to cluster or not.

 ```r